Pant/nextcloudpi-readthedocs/How-to-access-NextCloudPi.md

 First, just try to access NCP using your working DDNS domain, for instance _mycloud.freeDNS.org_

-If your router doesn't support automatic _NAT loopback_, you should try
+If it works your're all set, otherwise your router doesn't support automatic _NAT loopback_, and you should try

-* A) to configure an additional address entry for your domain on the router (pointing to the local NextCloudP IP) in the DNS server or forwarder of your router.
-(For example, if the router uses dnsmasq and the IP is as in the example above: `address=/your.domain/192.168.0.131`)
+* A) to configure an additional address entry for your domain (that points to the local NextCloudP IP) in the DNS server or forwarder of your router.
+(For example, if the router uses dnsmasq and the IP is as in the example above: `address=/your.ddns.domain/192.168.0.131`)

 If that is not possible, you may enable and use a DNS server on NextCloudP.